openHPI/TeachingTeamGuidelines/docs/courseadministration/courseproperties.md

   - and a link to either enrol/un-enrol or enter the course.

 - **Description**
-The description shows the course content and execution in more detail.
+The description shows the course content, learning objectives and target audience in more detail.
 It should include:
   - a brief summary of the course,
   - the goal of the course along with an explanation about how it can be applied later,